ofiwg/libfabric/man/fi_getinfo.3.md

 : Indicates that requested version is newer than the library being used.

 # NOTES

+Various libfabric calls, including fi_getinfo, take a struct fi_info as input.
+Applications must use libfabric allocated fi_info structures.
+A zeroed struct fi_info can be allocated using fi_allocinfo, which may then be initialized by the user.
+A struct fi_info may be copied for modification using the fi_dupinfo() call.

 If hints are provided, the operation will be controlled by the values that are supplied in the various fields (see section on _fi_info_).